-Last updated: February 5, 2026
+Last updated: May 19, 2026

 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission if you make a purchase.
 Thanks in advance – I really appreciate it!

+Veterinary disclaimer: The information in this guide — including the ice protocol and triage steps — is based on Miles Henry’s 30 years of professional equine management and is intended for educational and first-aid purposes only.
 Laminitis is a critical medical emergency.
 This content does not replace professional veterinary diagnosis, radiographs, or individualized treatment plans.
-Always contact a licensed veterinarian immediately if you suspect your horse is experiencing laminitis.
-Never delay professional care based on information read online; every hour of delay increases the risk of permanent hoof damage or founder.
+Always contact a licensed veterinarian immediately if you suspect laminitis.
+Every hour of delay increases the risk of permanent hoof damage.

 At 6:14 AM, I found my pony standing in the corner of his stall, refusing to move.
 His front hooves were hot to the touch, and his digital pulse was pounding so hard I could feel it an inch away from his leg.
-I knew I was in a critical early window before permanent damage could begin.
+I knew I was in a critical early window before permanent damage could set in.

 Table of Contents